 The Mission will also facilitate and enable development of smart destinations.
 A smart tourist destination facilitates access to tourism and hospitality products, services, spaces and experiences through ICT-based tools.
-It encourages innovative implementation of advanced digital technologies to the tourism system allowing competitive advantages for the destination, namely, enhancing the interpretation of heritage, landscapes and others tourist attractions, support to the decision process (pre, during and post experience), taking advantage of Big Data, Artificial Intelligence, Cloud Computing, Virtual Reality, Augmented Reality, and the Internet of Things, connecting the tourism components in a dynamic neural system.
+It encourages innovative implementation of advanced digital technologies to the tourism system allowing competitive advantages for the destination, namely:

+- (i).
+Enhancing the interpretation of heritage, landscapes and other tourist attractions, - (ii).
+Support to the decision process (pre, during and post experience), - (iii).
+Taking advantage of Big Data, Artificial Intelligence, Cloud Computing, Virtual Reality, Augmented Reality, and the Internet of Things, connecting the tourism components in a dynamic neural system.